soulshake/demo-cruncher/README.md

 - If the consumer needs more than 30 seconds to process the message, it can change the *visibility* of the message (essentially telling the queue "I need more time to work on this; do not make that message visible to other consumers yet").
-- If the consumer fails to change the visibility of the message, the message becomes visible again, and can be received by another consumer.
+- If the consumer fails to change the visibility of the message before the timeout, the message becomes visible again, and can be received by another consumer.
 - If a message is received too many times (according to the `maxReceiveCount` queue attribute), it eventually gets moved to the dead letter queue, where it can be inspected to figure out why nobody was able to process it.